What Is Chronic Illness?

 MCS is classified as a physical illness by the World Health Organization.

-This illness presents as a strong reaction to most strong chemicals, and some that aren’t strong.
+This illness presents as a strong immune, allergic, or nuerological reaction to most strong chemicals, even low levels of exposure.

 CIRS is almost entirely based on exposure to mold toxicity in water-damaged buildings, but can also apply to toxic algae blooms.

-Dr. Ritchie Shoemaker has pioneered the movement in understanding what’s happening in CIRS.
+Dr. Ritchie Shoemaker has pioneered the movement in understanding what’s happening in CIRS – giving hope and attention to folks who were previously uncared for and hopeless in the conventional medical system.

 13 “Clusters” of symptoms.